THE TRUTH ABOUT SOYA | IS SOY SAUCE KETO?

 Fermented soya may have some advantages over unfermented soya for the keto diet.
 Fermented soya may have lower carbs, higher protein and less anti-nutrients than unfermented soya.

-In conclusion, we would advise you to stick to non-processed whole foods.
-Not just on the Keto Diet, but in general.
+Overall, we would advise you to stick to non-processed whole foods, not just on the Keto Diet, but in general.

 Soya is not a great choice for the Keto Diet as it is very low in fat, and is way over-processed!